-Raise your hand if you have already "lost" the batteries to one of the new toys your child was given during the holidays.
+Raise your hand if you have "lost" the batteries to one of your child's noisy toys recently.
 Yep...you are not alone.

 "But it's educational!" says grandma.
 Is it?
 Let's parse this out.

 Indisputably yes.
 Music has been linked to the development of language, reasoning, sensory, emotional, memory, creativity, stress reduction...in other words, it's really beneficial.
 Lot's of legitimate science backs this up.